SOMERSET COUNTY FAIR

 PREMIUM LIST

-Instructions for making entries at the Somerset County Fair
+Instructions for making entries at the annual Somerset County Fair

 Any person wishing to make an entry, should fill out the entry blank which is provided with this premium sheet or make out a sheet giving the information called for on this blank regardless of whether the article or articles are delivered personally to the fair or sent to the secretary.
 To have this information in legible form readily available will eliminate much needless waiting and facilitate the work of the secretaries.